Skip to main content

 FZ=fZ(δS+δP)F_Z=\frac{f_Z}{(\delta_S+\delta_P)}

 Guide values for the amounts of embedding fZ together with the occurring roughness height Rz can be determined from Table 5.
 In the case of thermally stressed bolted joints, changes in preload ΔF'Vth can occur as a result of different coefficients of thermal expansion and heating of bolt and clamped components.
-The temperature influence is neglected in this first implementation of the bolt calculation.
+The influence of temperature is neglected in this first implementation of the bolt calculation.

 FMmin=FKerf+(1-ϕen*)FAmax+FZ+ΔFVthF_{M\min}=F_{Kerf}+(1-\phi_{en}^*)\cdot F_{A\max}+F_Z+\Delta F_{Vth}'

-Depending on the tightening method, the possible maximum assembly preload is calculated as:
+Depending on the tightening method, the maximum possible assembly preload is calculated as:

 FMmax=αAFMminF_{M\max}=\alpha_A\cdot F_{M\min}